parsley42/remote-control/README.md

 ## Sites

-The rc `sites/` directory is for user content, and should be it's own separate git repository (not sub-module). `defaultsite` contains tasks and jobs that ship with rc; these are mostly examples for reference, though some of them may be useful for your site(s). `sites/common` is for tasks, task configurations, and jobs that are common to all the sites you manage.
-Other subdirectories of `sites/` are for grouping tasks, jobs and hostgroups.
-For example:
+rc needs an RCSITEDIR directory for user content, normally it's own git repository. `defaults` contains tasks and jobs that ship with rc; these are mostly examples for reference, though some of them may be useful for your site(s). `$RCSITEDIR/common` is for tasks, task configurations, and jobs that are common to all the sites you manage.
+Other subdirectories of `$RCSITEDIR/` are for grouping tasks, jobs and hostgroups.
+For example

-* sites/common - might contain a `deploy` task common to all of your sites
+* $RCSITEDIR/common - might contain a `deploy` task common to all of your sites
-* sites/mysite - might contain an `update` task and hostgroups for your site
+* $RCSITEDIR/mysite - might contain an `update` task and hostgroups for your site
-* sites/mylegacysite - might contain an `update` task and hostgroups for your legacy servers
+* $RCSITEDIR/mylegacysite - might contain an `update` task and hostgroups for your legacy servers

 When searching for task configuration, tasks, jobs, and definitions files, rc searches in this order:
-* sites/$RCDEFAULTSITE (from ~/.rcsite, RCDEFAULTSITE environment variable, or -s option)
+* $RCSITEDIR/$RCDEFAULTSITE (from ~/.rcsite, RCDEFAULTSITE environment variable, or -s option)
-* sites/common
+* $RCSITEDIR/common
-* defaultsite
+* defaults

 ## Definitions files